 Rectus Abdominis and Obliques only contract dynamically if actual waist flexion occurs.
 With no waist flexion, Rectus Abdominis and External Oblique will only act to stabilize pelvis and waist during hip flexion.
 Conversely, it may be necessary to completely flex hips before waist flexion is possible, which is not practical with alternating leg movements.
+Also known as Lying Simultaneous Alternating Knee Raise.
 Also see Spot Reduction Myth and Lower Ab Myth.

 To decrease intensity, perform exercise on floor and allow alternating heels to make contact with floor each repetition.